Kinovarobotics/kinova-ros/README.md

 ## Ethernet connection
 #### new in release 1.1
+**Note** - Although this release supports Ethernet connection, this feature is only limited to test clients.
+Kinova will notify all users when Ethernet support released for all customers.

 Support for Ethernet connection has been added.
 All functionalities available in USB are available in Ethernet.
 To use ethernet follow these steps
 1. Setup a static IP address for your ethernet network say - 192.168.100.100